adeiji/DephynedPurchasing/README.md

     // it'll be prepended with the word "Pay" (i.e. "Pay iHats, Inc $50") PKPaymentSummaryItem(label: "company-name", amount: NSDecimalNumber(integerLiteral: {{amount}})), ]
+// The user presses the applePayButton.
+I use closures for buttons but you may use targets.
+It's the code inside the
+// closure that's important
 applePayButton.addTargetClosure { [weak self] (_) in
     guard let self = self else { return }
     // Present Apple Pay payment sheet